Don't be afraid to travel, even with all those kids!

 It’s Thanksgiving break 2019, and my husband, three teenagers, preschooler, and I took our first family trip to Europe.
 We flew from Chicago to Paris, boarded the underground train from Paris to London, and flew from London to Sintras, Spain.
 This post will be dedicated to our first leg of the trip: Paris.

 We loved Paris.
-During our three days in the city, we walked and photographed all the major landmarks in the city (Notre Dame, Louvre, Eiffel Tower, Luxembourg Gardens, Seine River), which were all close to our hotel in Place St-Michael.
+During our three days in the city, we walked and photographed all the major landmarks in the city (Notre Dame, Louvre, Eiffel Tower, Luxembourg Gardens, Seine River), which were all close to our hotel, Grand Hotel St. Michael, in Place St-Michael.
 I used various walking tours of Paris from Pinterest to walk efficiently to the best spots in the various arrondissements.

 My favorite parts of the city were the playgrounds where my four-year old could play and the older kids snacked on decadent pastries and espresso purchased from a nearby cafe.
 See pictures below!